CondeNast/cnid-tech-tests/README.md

 ## What we are looking for?
 These points serve as a guide on what we look for in a code submission.
 Not all points have to be met
  - The solution fulfils the brief
- - There is some attempt at creating documentation
- - There is a README that instructs how to run the app locally
+ - There is a README with a basic intro and intructions to run the app locally
- - There is reasonably thorough test coverage of your code (this can be unit/integration/e2e test cases)
+ - There is some test coverage of your code (this can be unit/integration/e2e test cases)
  - The file/folder structure is intuitive
  - Code style is consistent
  - Chosen technologies are appropriate